-Survey shows growth picked up in late August and September
+Survey shows growth picked up in January and early February

-The Chicago Fed Survey of Business Conditions (CFSBC) Activity Index increased to +7 from -16, suggesting that growth in economic activity picked up to a moderate pace in late August and September.
-The CFSBC Manufacturing Activity Index increased to +6 from +3, and the CFSBC Nonmanufacturing Activity Index increased to +8 from -27.
+The Chicago Fed Survey of Business Conditions (CFSBC) Activity Index increased to +4 from -13, suggesting that growth in economic activity picked up to a moderate pace in January and early February.
+The CFSBC Manufacturing Activity Index rose to +31 from +12, and the CFSBC Nonmanufacturing Activity Index moved up to -11 from -27.

 - Respondents' outlooks for the U.S. economy for the next six to 12 months remained optimistic on balance.
-Respondents with optimistic outlooks highlighted continuing improvements in the labor and housing markets.
-Respondents with pessimistic outlooks cited weak business investment, slow growth abroad, and elevated policy uncertainty related to the upcoming U.S. elections. - The pace of current hiring moved up, as did respondents' expectations for the pace of hiring over the next six to 12 months.
-However, both hiring indexes remained negative. - The pace of current capital spending increased, and respondents' expectations for the pace of capital spending over the next six to 12 months also moved higher.
-The current capital spending index was slightly negative, while the planned capital spending index had a neutral value. - The wage cost pressures index decreased and remained negative, while the nonwage cost pressures index increased but remained negative.
+Respondents with optimistic outlooks highlighted high measures of consumer and business confidence and the potential for fiscal stimulus and tax and regulatory reform under the new U.S. presidential administration.
+Respondents with pessimistic outlooks cited elevated policy uncertainty under the new U.S. presidential administration. - The pace of current hiring increased, as did respondents' expectations for the pace of hiring over the next six to 12 months.
+While the current hiring index remained negative, the hiring expectations index moved into positive territory. - The pace of current capital spending increased, and respondents' expectations for the pace of capital spending over the next six to 12 months rose as well.
+While the current capital spending index continued to be negative, the capital spending expectations index entered positive territory. - The wage cost pressures index decreased and turned negative.
+The nonwage cost pressures index also decreased, but remained positive.